Has anyone ever asked you what it meant to make this world a better place than the way you found it?

 Going back to the acknowledgment section above, I help myself remember what it is I need to become again aware of.
 In this case of respecting my inner dialogue, I first consider that I am not like everyone else.
 I am uniquely different on purpose and for a good reason.
 When I accept that my gifts, be them spiritual, emotional, physical or something else, that my selections and my decisions are my own, I am given permission to respect myself and my inner dialogue better.
 Perhaps changing the world for the better is as easy as simply being more aware of this process.

-Contributing to changing the world around you deserves some TLC (tender, loving, care).
+You’re contributing to change the world, you deserves some TLC (tender, loving, care).
 Thoughtful, specific, and honed suggestions are so much more helpful than tossing out poorly planned ditties.
 Contributions toward changing anything have a positive connotation rather, doesn’t it?
+Take action.
 After all, contributing lends an understanding of assistance or improvement.

 How to Contribute Positively to Negative Inner Dialogue